 - 1. Some experience of contributing to research grant applications. - 2.
 Some experience of teaching and assessment. - Some experience of supervising and supporting junior researchers and/or research degree students, and nonacademic staff. - 4.
-Experience in coproduced qualitative research with young people. - Experience of working creatively in coproducing output from empirical research. - 6.
-Experience and/or expertise in relation to Long Covid. - 7.
-Spoken knowledge of Bengali and/or Punjabi or Urdu.
+Some experience using Git.

 - Experience of generating research income such as fellowships, and/or small project grants, and/or supporting grant applications of others. - Some experience of supervising and supporting junior researchers and/or research degree students, and nonacademic staff. - 3.
 Some experience of undertaking teaching and assessment. - Demonstrable evidence of promoting inclusion in research and or learning and teaching. - 5.
 A teaching qualification. - 6.
-A track record in coproduced qualitative research with young people. - 7.
-Experience of working creatively in coproducing output from empirical research. - 8.
-Experience and/or expertise in relation to Long Covid. - 9.
-Spoken knowledge of Bengali and/or Punjabi or Urdu.
+Some experience using Git.